IvanPotgieter/github-slideshow/_posts/0000-01-02-IvanPotgieter.md

 layout: slide
 title: "Welcome to our training slide!"
 ---
-Training Slide: nothing to see here :-)
+Training Slide: nothing to see here :-) :tada:
 Use the left arrow to go back!